 Professional Development Funding.

 An annual allocation of sixty thousand dollars ($60,000.00) shall be provided for the purpose of funding activities such as attending workshops, seminars, and schools or visiting industries or official or private institutions or conferences designed primarily to benefit the college.
+All active faculty are encouraged to apply for professional development funding.

 Eligibility.
 Faculty are eligible after completion of one academic year of full-time service.
-Adjunct faculty may be considered for funding on an individual basis as determined by the committee after a total of three quarters of services.
+Associate faculty may be considered for funding on an individual basis as determined by the committee after a total of three quarters of service.

 Applications.
 Shall be made prior to the time of the activity and early enough to ensure time to complete the approval process prior to the event.